 Till February 2020, Amol Bagul, was a senior analyst working at multinational accountancy Ernst & Young’s office in Gurugram, a satellite city near India’s capital New Delhi.
-After spending four years in the city, which is one of the two largest startup ecosystems in the South Asian nation—the other one is in Bengaluru, the country’s answer to Silicon Valley—he has acquired an ample network of connections with founders, venture capitalists, and fund managers by frequenting himself at startup-related events hosted by VC funds across the city.
+After spending four years in the city, which is one of the two largest startup ecosystems in the South Asian nation, he has acquired an ample network of connections with founders, venture capitalists, and fund managers by frequenting himself at startup-related events hosted by VC funds across the city.

-While Bagul always had an entrepreneurial itch that he couldn’t immediately scratch because of the safety net his 9-5 job provided, last year, with the help and encouragement from his friends in the startup space, he took that leap of faith and started his own company in the healthcare sector.
+While Bagul always had an entrepreneurial itch, his 9-5 job provided him the safety net disallowing him to take the plunge.
+Last year, with the help and encouragement from his friends in the startup space, he took that leap of faith and started his own company in the healthcare sector.

-However, unlike many other founders that choose India’s metropolitan cities to start their entrepreneurial journey, Bagul decided to kickstart his startup from his home town, Jodhpur, a tier 2 city in west-Indian state of Rajasthan, that is most known for its palaces and desert landscapes.
+However, unlike many other founders that choose India’s metropolitan cities to start their entrepreneurial journey, Bagul decided to kickstart his startup from his hometown, Jodhpur, a tier-2 city in the West-Indian state of Rajasthan, that is most known for its palaces and desert landscapes.

 His company, Sarathi, helps elderly people in Jodhpur and a few surrounding towns, who have chronic health conditions to find on-demand healthcare facilities.
 It has partnered with hospitals, diagnostic and testing facilities, and medicine shops to facilitate doctor appointments and other similar needs of patients.